 - Changing the question type.

 - Rearranging answer choices with Copy & Paste (use Move Up and Move Down in the choice menu instead).

 - Deleting questions or answer options (deleting a question or answer also deletes all response data associated with that question or answer).

 We recommend never deleting questions or answer choice options.
-Instead, we recommend hiding unwanted questions and answer options with Display Logic, which will preserve the already collected data.
+Instead, we recommend hiding unwanted questions and answer options with display logic or undisplayed items in advanced randomization, which will preserve the already collected data.